Creating Excel worksheets for LH and RH data

 Go to Roll&Bump and do a Roll&Bump Calc.

-Because there are worksheets named 'Front', SusProg3D will make them the active worksheet, and update the Travel and Camber cells.
+Calc2Excel will make each of the Front worksheets the active worksheet, and update the Travel and Camber cells.
 Verify that the LH data has been written to the 'Front LH' worksheet, and the RH data to the 'Front RH' worksheet.
 Verify that neither of the rear sheets have been updated.

 Change to [Rear] and do a

-Because there are worksheets named 'Rear', SusProg3D will make them the active worksheet, and update the Travel and Camber cells.
+Calc2Excel will make each of the Rear worksheets the active worksheet, and update the Travel and Camber cells.
 Verify that the LH data has been written to the 'Rear LH' worksheet, and the RH data to the 'Rear RH' worksheet.
 Verify that neither of the front sheets have been updated.

 For the front and rear calculations we have just done, we could have used ECalc with the "Roll and Bump" ticked.
 The results are the same.